wilhelmtornblom/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+### BONUS QUESTION Answer:
+My prefered task flow would be:
+Run the ansible playbook -> if any changes have been done that require a restart/reload -> restart just the host/hosts that require a restart/reload